UribeJr/UribeJr/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?color=d7d977&lines=Full-stack+developer;8%2B+years+of+coding+experience)](https://git.io/typing-svg)

-I'm a full-stack developer and graphic designer dedicated to building robust, scalable solutions for businesses.
+I'm a full-stack developer and digital designer dedicated to building robust, scalable solutions for businesses.
 From concept to deployment, I handle every aspect of development, ensuring that each project not only looks great but also solves real-world problems efficiently.
 With a keen eye for design and a strategic approach to coding, I help businesses thrive in the digital landscape.

 <p align="left">
       <a href="https://www.linkedin.com/in/enrique-uribe-236579122/" target="_blank">